 Viewing the Surface of the Eardrum

-The otoscope allows the physician to only look at the surface of the eardrum.
-Because they can only see the surface, the physician often has no choice but to make a subjective diagnosis based largely on the appearance of the eardrum.
+The otoscope allows the healthcare provider to only look at the surface of the eardrum.
+Because they can only see the surface, the healthcare provider often has no choice but to make a subjective diagnosis based largely on the appearance of the eardrum.
 Additionally, there may be wax blocking his/her view, or the patient may be uncooperative (think tired and sick child), which prevents proper positioning of the otoscope.
 These real-life impediments are what makes diagnosing AOM so difficult.
 Affecting more than 80% of children, ear infections are misdiagnosed up to 50% of the time using the otoscope.[i]
 Improvements in technology, like the TOMi™ Scope, aim to bring clarity to this very subjective process of assessing middle ear health..

 A New View of the Middle Ear

 In the search for a solution, there has never been a method to non-invasively ascertain the contents of the middle ear, a key determinant when considering an infection diagnosis such as Acute Otitis Media (AOM) – until now!

 The TOMi Scope is the first and only otoscope to provide non-invasive imaging of the middle ear.
 Using a novel application of Optical Coherence Tomography (OCT), TOMi is able to directly visualize fluid in the middle ear, a key determinant when following AAP Guidelines for diagnosing middle ear infections such as AOM.
 Additionally, unlike the traditional otoscope, the TOMi Scope can capture images even with the presence of significant wax build-up in the ear.